About Dr. Kia

 As a learner, teacher, organizational leader, and community advocate, I’ve seen firsthand how scarcity mindsets and systemic injustice keep people from living fully.
 I’ve also seen something else: the wisdom, brilliance, and joy that emerge when we refuse to shrink ourselves to fit broken systems.

-Dr. Kia sitting on a bench and posing for a photo
+Dr. Kia in a blue headband, white collared shirt, and colorful scarf, posing for a photo on a bench.

 Dr. Kia DH's Bridge to Thriving Framework for designing for thriving